-The things that really didn’t work, I think was putting the kids in a big room together.
+The thing that really didn’t work, I think, was putting the kids in a big room together.
 We should have been with our parents.
 Like I should have been with my dad in a room and the other kids should be with her mom in a room and so on.

 That idea of like, “Oh, it’s great for them to be all together.
 They’ll just be like a big, like a big family” is not so right.
 Like kids of that age can be quite into hierarchies.
 And, you know, clique bullying and stuff like that.
 Nobody really saw or noticed anything going on.
 So that wasn’t so cool.
 But I did like I’ll say, there was a lot of sharing, like you cook together.
-So you had different people had cooking days at different days, and then everybody would eat together.
+So you had different people cooking on different days, and then everybody would eat together.
 And so you learn to cooperate.
-You learn to work together, you learned community.
-There was a lot of good things as well.
+You learn to work together, you learn community.
+There were a lot of good things as well.
 Yeah, you learn to share.

 So there’s community like with the idea of community, yet within the kids there is the hierarchy?